Workers protest Indonesia's labor law in May Day rallies - WTMJ

 Associated Press

-However, most rallies are held outside factories or company compounds with strict health protocols, Iqbal said.
+Elsewhere in the region, police in the Philippine capital of Manila prevented hundreds of workers belonging to left-wing groups from holding a May Day rally at a public plaza, said protest leader Renato Reyes.
+A monthlong coronavirus lockdown there has been extended by two weeks amid an alarming surge.

-In the Philippine capital, where a monthlong coronavirus lockdown has been extended by two weeks amid an alarming surge, police prevented hundreds of workers belonging to left-wing groups from holding a Labor Day rally at a public plaza, protest leader Renato Reyes said.
+In Taipei City in Taiwan, hundreds of protesters marched in the streets to ask for better salaries and more secure pensions.
+Most protesters wore face masks to protect themselves from the virus.

 Enraged over the new Job Creation Law, several hundred workers gathered near the national monument, waving colorful flags of labor groups and banners with demands.
 Others laid tomb effigies on the street to symbolize their hopeless and uncertain future under the new law.